SMS-NED16/EPDU-CEP/README.md

 # Lighting and Cabling Scheme Design for Residential Load
 ## Prepared as an end-of-semester Complex Engineering Problem-based project for Electrical Power Distribution and Utilization (EE-359) at the department of Electrical Engineering, NEDUET.

+For more details, please see the [project report](./epdu-cep-report.pdf).

 ## Group Members

 | Name|Roll Number|